‘History is not what you thought. It is what you can remember’ R J Yeatman

-- Bucks Mills – small fishing hamlet, which grew up in the early nineteenth century
+- Bucks Mills, Devon – small fishing hamlet, which grew up in the early nineteenth century

-- Buckland Brewer – a comparatively large rural parish
+- Buckland Brewer, Devon – a comparatively large rural parish

-I am chair of The Society for One-Place Studies and the author of the one place studies handbook Putting Your Ancestors in the Place: a guide to one place studies.
-I am listed on the Register of One Place Studies.
+I am a former chair of The Society for One-Place Studies and the author of an introductory one place studies booklet Ten Steps to a One-Place Study and a one place studies handbook Putting Your Ancestors in the Place: a guide to one place studies.
+I am listed on the Directory of One Place Studies.
 I was also the critical reader and family history adviser to the Open University with regard to the course ‘Family and Community History’, known as DA301 and I went on to tutor this course.

 ‘The Thames is liquid history’ John Burns